Orangerind/English-Pronunciation-Neutrality-Classifier/README.md

 ## FEATURE EXTRACTION

-MFCCs extracted using the following Python libraries
+MFCCs extracted from the audio files, cleaned, and transformed into csv using the following Python libraries

 * scipy
 * python_speech_features